-POL SCI 007: Contemporary World Affairs
+POL SCI 007: Introduction to International Relations

-- 3 units, Letter, 3 lec, DE - DA, CSU/UC, LACCD B2, CSUGE D, IGETC 4

-An introduction to international relations theory with an examination of national, international, transnational, and sub-national actors and their institutions, interactions and processes as they relate to global issues.
+- 3 units, Letter, 3 lec, DE, Honors - DA, CSU/UC, LACCDGE B2, CSUGE D, IGETC 4, C-ID POLS 140 - An introduction to international relations theory with an examination of national, international, transnational, and sub-national actors and their institutions, interactions and processes as they relate to global issues. - Prior to Fall 2021, the title of this course was Contemporary World Affairs.